Juvenile Defense Lawyer Serving Brazoria County

 The most favorable outcome will vary, but for less severe criminal charges, a juvenile defense lawyer may be able to avoid a formal process, so the child is released to their parent or guardian’s supervision and no formal convictions will go on file.
 For more severe crimes, your juvenile defense attorney could potentially help your child avoid incarceration and/or a juvenile crime on their permanent record.

 Unlike adults accused of crimes, juveniles are not taken to jail and held on bail pending trial.
 The penal system for adults is not the same as it is for children.
-Instead, The Texas Juvenile Justice Department (TTJJD) imposes other consequences for juvenile offenders.
+Instead, the Texas Juvenile Justice Department (TJJD) imposes other consequences for juvenile offenders.

-TTJJD puts juvenile crimes into two categories: “delinquent conduct,” and “conduct in need of supervision” (CINS).
+TJJD puts juvenile crimes into two categories: “delinquent conduct” and “conduct in need of supervision” (CINS).
 The difference between delinquent conduct and CINS is a matter of how severe the crime was.

 Another important difference between adult and juvenile crime charges is that an adult will be “convicted” of a crime, whereas a juvenile will be “adjudicated.”
 The consequences of an adult conviction and a juvenile adjudication are quite different, too.
-There are several potential outcomes to juveniles adjudicated on delinquent conduct.
-A skillful juvenile defense lawyer may be able to convince a judge for a lesser penalty, which is why it’s important to have an attorney for your child, so they can potentially avoid serious, long-term consequences.
+There are several potential outcomes for juveniles adjudicated for delinquent conduct.
+A skilled juvenile defense lawyer may be able to convince a judge of a lesser penalty, which is why it’s important to have an attorney for your child so they can potentially avoid serious, long-term consequences.

 Consequences of delinquent conduct include: